-In the coming weeks we will send out induction packs with key information and forms which will need returning to the school.
+In the coming weeks you will reeive induction packs with key information and forms which will need returning to the school.
 We will use the email, phone numbers and postal addresses you provided the Local Authority with when you applied for your school place.
 If you need to update your contact details please let us know.

 We are proud of how closely we work with our families to support the education and well-being of our pupils.
 We will give every effort to helping your child settle in to school life quickly and happily.

 Thank you for choosing Ellel St. John’s and welcome to our school community; we cannot wait to meet your little stars as they start their seven-year adventure with us.